The Atacama Cosmology Telescope: DR6 Power Spectra, Likelihoods and $\Lambda$CDM Parameters: Summary of key results

 Fitting the ACT data with a CMB and foregound model, described in \S\ref{sec:like} and \ref{sec:params}, we find the following results, described in \S\ref{sec:results}: \begin{itemize} \itemsep0em \item We find there is excellent agreement of the \LCDM\ model with the ACT data.
 We find consistent parameters estimated from ACT, either alone or combined with \WMAP\ larger-scale data, and \Planck, shown in Figure \ref{fig:LCDM}.
 The ACT data measure the acoustic peak scale to the same precision as \Planck.

 \item We measure the baryon density with a 0.5\% uncertainty, and the acoustic peak scale to 0.02\%, when combining \Planck\ and ACT in our ``P-ACT" data combination.
 Parameters estimated from the polarization data are now competitive with those from the intensity anisotropy.
-We include CMB lensing from ACT and \Planck, and baryon acoustic oscillation data from DESI Y1 (``P-ACT-LB").
+We include CMB lensing from ACT and \Planck, and baryon acoustic oscillation data from DESI DR1 (``P-ACT-LB").
 The spectral index is $n_s=0.974\pm 0.003$.

-\item The local Hubble constant is estimated to be $H_0=67.62\pm0.50$~km/s/Mpc from P-ACT, and $68.22\pm0.36$~km/s/Mpc combined with CMB lensing data and BAO from DESI Y1.
+\item The local Hubble constant is estimated to be $H_0=67.62\pm0.50$~km/s/Mpc from P-ACT, and $68.22\pm0.36$~km/s/Mpc combined with CMB lensing data and BAO from DESI \jd{DR1}\footnote{We find $H_0=68.43\pm0.27$~km/s/Mpc when substituting DESI DR1 for DR2.
+This combination is also reported in \cite{garcia-quintero:2025}.}.
 This is in agreement with other early-universe data, and with measurements from \cite{freedman2024}, and in strong disagreement with the measurements from \cite{Riess_SHOES,Breuval:2024lsv}.

 \item We measure the anisotropy from the Sunyaev-Zel'dovich effect to have power $3.3\pm0.4~\mu$K$^2$ in the thermal signal at $\ell=3000$ at 150~GHz, and $<4~\mu$K$^2$ at the 95\% confidence level (CL) in kinematic power.
 We find evidence at 3$\sigma$ for a new parameter that tilts a standard template thermal SZ spectrum towards larger scales, giving a spectral shape consistent with simulations with enhanced feedback. \end{itemize}